• Skip to primary navigation

 Instructions

-2. If using any add-ins, start with 1 teaspoon and taste.
+2. If using any add-ins, start with 1 tsp and taste.
 Adjust amount to desired taste.

 3. Use as a dipping sauce for spring rolls and potato wedges or dressings for wraps, sandwiches, salads, stir fries, noodle bowls, grain and buddha bowls!